notaryproject/notation/specs/commandline/inspect.md

         └── <signed artifact>
 ```

+> [!NOTE]
-NOTE: This command is for inspecting signatures associated with OCI artifacts only.
+> This command is for inspecting signatures associated with OCI artifacts only.
 Use `notation blob inspect` command for inspecting signatures associated with arbitrary blobs.

 ## Outline